Spyderisk/system-modeller/licenses/README.md

 https://www.apache.org/licenses/LICENSE-2.0.txt

-In order to apply the Apache license to a source code file in the Spyderisk project, insert this at the top, replacing the text in [brackets] with the correct values.
+In order to apply the Apache license to a source code file in the Spyderisk project, insert this at the top within an appropriate comment block for the language you are using, replacing the text in [brackets] with the correct values.

 ```
 Copyright [YEAR] The Spyderisk Authors